 Crucially, when considering the employer's undertaking, the Supreme Court found that Professor Shanks' actual employer was CRL, as opposed to the entire Unilever Group, as the hearing officer had originally found.
 For the purposes of s40 of the Act, CRL's undertaking was the business of generating inventions and providing those inventions and the patents which protected them to the Unilever Group for use in connection with its business.

-Further, when assessing if an outstanding benefit was received, the Supreme Court held that “outstanding” means “exceptional”, or, something which stands out.
-The benefit is assessed by reference to the employer.
-In this case, the benefit to be considered is that to the whole group, not just CRL who received £100 for the Invention.
+Further, when assessing if an outstanding benefit was received, the Supreme Court held that “outstanding” means “exceptional”, or, something which stands out; and the benefit is assessed by reference to the employer.
+In this case, the benefit to be considered is that to the whole group, not just CRL who received £100 from the Invention.

 It said that the hearing officer was misdirected in focussing solely upon the overall turnover and profits generated by the Unilever Group and considering whether or not the Invention had an impact of them.
 Indeed, the Supreme Court held that the benefit which the Unilever Group's patents had generated were: